Behold our FTC disclosure masterpiece here. The following article was last updated on Oct 22, 2025 ...

 I Love The Smell Of Stator In The Morning

 Anyone who's ever owned a GS series Suzuki knows that they're legendary for having charging system issues, usually at the worst possible moment.
-I got back into riding in 2005 after a twenty year hiatus to raise kids and be a responsible adult.
+I got back into riding in 2005 after a twenty-year hiatus to raise kids and be a responsible adult.
 I bought a 1980 GS850G on eBay and, after a year or so of getting to know one another, began taking some long trips in 2006 and 2007.

-“After the break, we headed out and at the first stop light my bike died.
-I hit the starter button and [click] ... nothing.”
+“At the first stoplight my bike died.
+I hit the starter button and [click] ... nothing.
+Chalk up another gs stator failure for the lore.”

-After the break, we headed out and at the first stop light my bike died.
+After the break, we headed out and at the first stoplight, my bike died.
 I hit the starter button and [click] ... nothing.
-I'd heard the stories and thought "Oh, crap.
-Stator failure." before push starting it and signaling to the rest of the group.
+I'd heard the stories and thought, "Oh, crap.
+Stator failure," before push-starting it and signaling to the rest of the group.
 Everyone followed me into the nearest parking lot.

 I explained to the crew (several GS Suzuki owners) what happened and out came the tools and meters.
 Sure enough, the stator was toast.
-The group I was with insisted on escorting me back to the motel and off we went.
+Chalk up another gs stator failure for the lore.

 Surprisingly, we made it back before the battery was too discharged to run the bike so it was time to devise a plan.
 Brian said he had a good stator at his place in Indy and he and George offered to ride the ninety miles there and back.
 The skies were getting dark and threatening, so I said no.